 It makes sense.

 Imagine you see an advertisement for a steakhouse claiming they’re the “Best steakhouse in town!”
-But, your good friend also recently told you about a different steak restaurant that has the “best steak she’s ever had.”
+But your good friend also recently told you about a different steak restaurant with the “best steak she’s ever had.”
 Which would you be more apt to try out?

 Statistics say you’ll heed the recommendation of your friend.

 Encourage your first customers, especially every family member you help, to share their experience through word-of-mouth, especially on local networks like Nextdoor.

 You can do this verbally, in a written thank-you card, or via a follow-up email.
 However you do so, be sure to follow up after providing service.

 You can even consider rewarding your clients with refer-a-friend discounts.
 For example, for every long-term paying client that an existing client refers to, you can offer to clean the current client’s house for free the next time.